Studying at CUHK

 Consultation for Postgraduates

-The LEOs also run a regular drop-in consultation service during term time for postgraduate students to meet with the LEO on a one-to-one basis to discuss anything about study and answer questions.
+The LEOs also run a regular drop-in consultation service during term time for full-time postgraduate students to meet with the LEO on a one-to-one basis to discuss anything about study and answer questions.
 For details, please click here.